310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 I’m not really good at work that requires precision, but that’s exactly why I shouldn’t avoid doing it.
 Being a man among men means overcoming your weaknesses…♪

-Carrots… are hard for me to overcome mentally, but I’m sure there’ll be a day when I’ll be able to face them.
+Carrots… are hard for me to overcome mentally, but I’m sure there’ll be a day when I’ll be able to face ‘em.
 Ossu!
 A heart that believes can bring ‘bout miracles~♪
 {% endbubble %}

 {% bubble Midori smilesoft %}